MasterCloudApps-Projects/shopping-api-gateway/README.md

 * [Apache HttpClient](https://hc.apache.org/httpcomponents-client-4.5.x/index.html): HTTP agent implementation based on HttpCore used in tests to disable SSL.
 * [Testcontainers](https://www.testcontainers.org/): Java library that supports JUnit tests, providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.
 * [JUnit Platform Suite Engine](https://junit.org/junit5/docs/current/user-guide/#junit-platform-suite-engine): The JUnit Platform supports the declarative definition and execution of suites of tests from any test engine using the JUnit Platform.
+* [Spring Cloud Contract WireMock](https://docs.spring.io/spring-cloud-contract/docs/3.0.0-SNAPSHOT/reference/htmlsingle/#features-wiremock): Modules giving you the possibility to use [WireMock](http://wiremock.org/) with different servers by using the "ambient" server embedded in a Spring Boot application.

 ## Project structure